 - Helping the NHS to support broader social and economic development.

-The focus for the North Central London Integrated Care System is on providing care and support in ways that most benefits patients and improves the health and wellbeing of everyone living in our boroughs.
-All the NHS organisations and Councils in Barnet, Camden, Enfield, Haringey and Islington have been working together as a sustainability and transformation partnership since 2016.
+The focus for the North Central London Integrated Care System is on providing care and support that improves the health and wellbeing of everyone living in our boroughs.
+In North Central London, NHS organisations and the London boroughs of Barnet, Camden, Enfield, Haringey and Islington have been working together as a sustainability and transformation partnership since 2016.

 The formal establishment of Integrated Care Systems and Integrated Care Boards on 1 July 2022 in many respects put onto a statutory footing what we were already doing in North Central London, across and within our five boroughs.